movementkitchen/website/src/pages/about/index.md

 Looking for answers I started obsessively researching and learning different approaches to movement and bodywork.
-Questioning, deconstructing and learning again from various teachers across the fields of yoga, pilates, somatics, movement and dance therapy, Structural Integration, myofascial release and massage.
+Questioning, deconstructing and learning again from various teachers across the fields of yoga, pilates, physiotherapy, movement and dance therapy, Structural Integration, soft tissue therapy and massage.

 In 2015 I discovered the work of biomechanist and researcher Katy Bowman looking